Baby chinchillas are adorable!

-I also want to refer you to my chinchilla care guide for adult chinchillas that you can see here for other detailed information.
+I also want to refer you to my chinchilla care guide for adult chinchillas for more detailed information.
+You can find that here.

-Also, do not forget about reading my digital download eBook that provides a complete care guide and critical mistakes you need to avoid during your chinchilla ownership.
+Also, you might want to check out my eBook, that provides a complete care guide, including critical mistakes you need to avoid during your chinchilla ownership.

 You can learn more about the eBook offer here.

-The rest of the needed items for your chinchillas will discuss further into this post.
+We will discuss the rest of the needed items for your chinchillas further into this post.

 To get a baby chinchilla, you obviously have the option of having a male and female chinchilla breed on your own.

-To get a younger chinchilla than the average, the only other option you will likely have is working with a local chinchilla breeder near you.
+To get a younger chinchilla than the average, the only other option you will likely have is working with a local chinchilla breeder.

-PetSmart and Petco typically do not offer chinchillas at ages before about the 8-month mark.
+PetSmart and Petco typically do not offer chinchillas at ages younger than 8 months.

-This is not something to be discouraged over but just makes it a bit more difficult to get a baby chinchilla and leaves your options to breed the baby chinchillas on your own or adopting from a local breeder.
+This is not something to be discouraged over, but just makes it a bit more difficult to get a baby chinchilla.
+It basically leaves you with two options: breed the baby chinchillas on your own or adopt from a local breeder.